 This change is one of the most significant in the law.
 The credit had previously been distributed annually, and the move to periodical funds will help low-wage families who need the money in the short term.
 It also means the funds will be more visible to those who receive them, something advocates hope will help drum up support for making the change permanent.

 Eligible families can also opt to forgo the periodic payments and receive them in one lump sum with their taxes instead.
+But the IRS is still working to set up a portal through which parents can update their preference for receiving the funds, as well as other details including family size, income adjustments or bank information.

 What happens if the credit is not expanded further?